tenzir/tenzir/web/docs/understand-vast/architecture/design-goals.md

 ### Interoperability

-Having an open and flexible data model is not enough for building a platform system.
+Having an open and flexible data model is not enough for building a platform.
 The system must also come with extensible mechanisms to integrate with *other* systems.
 In fact, a platform should come with first-class support for simplifying integration with existing solutions.

 For example, this can mean offering multiple access mechanisms to the same data